 The Honors Program allows qualified history majors to pursue a year-long independent research project on a topic of their choice, in close consultation with one or more History faculty members.
 Students will produce a written work of approximately 80 to 100 or more pages, compete with footnote, bibliography, illustrations, maps, etc. In the spring, the department will invite outside examiners to read and assess the students’ work, and they confer with the faculty to determine the degree of honors to be assigned to each student’s honors thesis.
 To clarify the stages of the program and the expectations of all participants—students, faculty, advisors, and outside examiners—the department has composed the following guidelines.

 Interested students should begin to prepare for the Honors admissions process toward the end of the sophomore year.
-They should figure out if they will be likely to meet the GPA requirement, and plan to take the Junior Honors Practice and Theory of History seminar in their junior year.
-Juniors interested in pursuing Honors should start thinking about the topic of their future research, and discussing their interests with members of the History faculty.
+They should figure out if they will be likely to meet the GPA requirement for eligibility to submit a proposal.
+Juniors interested in pursuing Honors should start thinking about the topic of their prospective research, and discussing their interests with members of the History faculty.
 Juniors who go off campus for one or both semesters need to plan ahead carefully, and contact the History Department and relevant faculty members about the Honors admissions process and prospective projects while they are away (if they are absent in the spring semester).
+Students must have completed the Practice and Theory methods seminar with a grade of A or A-.

 B. Requirements and Procedures